Bubu-Droid/bon/README.md

 add_cus_dep("pytxcode", "pytxmcr", 0, "pythontex");
 ```

+> [!TIP]
 > I suggest you add this to the local `latexmkrc`
 > configuration file as adding this into the global `latexmkrc`
 > unnecessarily slows down the compilation.

-If you use an auxiliary directory for storing extraneous files
+If you use an auxiliary directory for storing
+temporary build files
 that are produced during compilation,
 use `system("touch <dir-name>/\$(basename \"$_[0]\").pytxmcr");`
 instead where `<dir-name>` is the name of the auxiliary directory.